jmegner/cursorless-hats/README.md

     user.vscode("workbench.action.reloadWindow")
 ```

 Also, it looks like there will soon be the ability to configure cursorless to use a folder of you choosing ([PR](https://github.com/cursorless-dev/cursorless/pull/1853)).

-My thanks to Martin Rykfors for the [hat sandbox idea](https://github.com/MartinRykfors/cursorless_hat_sandbox/blob/master/preview.md).
+(UPDATE: it is done in a private way for now.)